 If you want to know how to sew the flat felled seam look no further!
 Here’s my detailed tutorial on how to sew a flat felled seam.

-The slot seam is a decorative type of seams that is popular for garments.
+The slot seam is a decorative type of seam that is popular for garments.
 It’s a fun and relatively easy way to add a pop of color to your sewing projects.
 The two pieces of fabric are joined together in a way that a “slot” of a different fabric appears in between them.

 To sew a slot seam, place two pieces of finished fabrics on top of each other with the right sides facing in.
 Then sew with a basting stitch, leaving your seam allowance.
 Press the seam open.